 Learn more about ficus ginseng

 Its small size and thick trunk make it a very decorative plant, ideal for modern designer homes.

-The word “ginseng” means root in Chinese, and is attributed because of the magnificent aerial root, but its very shiny dark green leaves are equally appealing.
+The word “ginseng” means root in Chinese, and is attributed to this plant because of the magnificent aerial root.
+However, its very shiny dark green leaves are equally appealing.

-Don’t confuse Ficus ginseng with Panax ginseng, a plant used for its health benefits and therapeutic value.
+Don’t confuse Ficus ginseng with Panax ginseng, the “original” ginseng plant used for its health benefits.
 When only few leaves are visible, your Ficus ginseng might be confused with yet another thick-stemmed plant, Adenium obesum.
 Telling them apart is easier when the Adenium blooms, because Ficus ginseng plants rarely ever bear flowers and fruits.

 Smart tip about Ficus ginseng

 Ficus ginseng will appreciate spending the winter in a cooler spot, ideally around 60°F (15°C).